Large-scale magnetic field in the Monoceros OB-1 East molecular cloud: Results

 \subsection{Coupling between magnetic field structure and the cloud's dynamics}

-According to \cite{hu2020}, the relative orientation between the magnetic field as inferred from dust polarimetric observations and the velocity and intensity gradients of the gas emission can be used as an indicator of the undergoing dynamical processes: \begin{itemize} \item \textit{i)} if both the VGs and IGs are perpendicular to the magnetic field, this is an indication that the gravity is not a dominant factor in the region; \item \textit{ii)} if both the VGs and IGs are parallel to the magnetic field, this is an indication of a gravitational collapse; \item \textit{iii)} if the VGs are perpendicular to the magnetic field while the IGs are parallel to it, this is an indication of a shock. \end{itemize}
+According to \cite{hu2020}, the relative orientation between the magnetic field as inferred from dust polarimetric observations and the velocity and intensity gradients of the gas emission can be used as an indicator of undergoing dynamical processes: \begin{itemize} \item \textit{i)} if both the VGs and IGs are perpendicular to the magnetic field, this is an indication that the gravity is not a dominant factor in the region; \item \textit{ii)} if both the VGs and IGs are parallel to the magnetic field, this is an indication of a gravitational collapse; \item \textit{iii)} if the VGs are perpendicular to both the magnetic field and the IGs, this is an indication of a shock. \end{itemize}